-Red Butte Garden Trails is a 2.6 mile moderately trafficked out and back trail located near Salt Lake City, UT that features beautiful wild flowers and is rated as moderate.
+Red Butte Garden Trails is a 2.6 mile moderately trafficked out and back trail located near Salt Lake City, Utah that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and trail running and is accessible year-round.
 Dogs are also able to use this trail.

 Nice hike.
 The garden is awesome.